 JAMS Summer Rock Camp 2023

 JAMS Summer Rock Camp program offers a dynamic rock and roll experience.
 Explore all of the instruments at JAMS.
 Write your own song with your band.
 Rehearse with a band for a performance on Friday!
 The camp runs from July 24th through the 28th from 12pm to 5pm.
-The following day (Saturday) will include a concert with the students downstairs at Anchor Rose in the Santa Barbara harbor.
+Friday will include a performance with the students downstairs at Anchor Rose in the Santa Barbara harbor.